 Diamond popularity began to rise as more and more applications for the stone emerged.
 While it was initially traded among monarchs as a symbol of power and wealth, it soon began to appear as a popular stone in jewelry designs.
 The first known instance of a diamond being set into jewelry occurred in 1074, when the Queen of Hungary ordered a royal crown inset with diamonds.
 Over the next thousand years, they would turn up time and time again in royal estate jewelry.

-While diamonds quickly spread throughout Europe thanks to increasing trade into the modern era, India remained the primary source for the stones until the early 1700s.
+While natural diamond stones quickly spread throughout Europe thanks to increasing trade into the modern era, India remained the primary source for the stones until the early 1700s.
 Only then did the region's rich stores of diamonds begin to decline, and diamond traders began to search for a new supply of the coveted stones.
-Luckily, in 1725 Brazil found their first diamond mines, and the country quickly supplanted India as the world's supplier.
+Luckily, in 1725 Brazil found their first diamond mines, and the country quickly supplanted India as the world's supplier in diamond production.

 The Modern Market